Skip to main content

 • What does it mean to you to be a good educator and colleague?

 • What action are you comfortable taking?
-How do your socio-economic privileges factor into your comfort levels?
+What factors into your comfort levels?

 • How do your priorities have to change?
 What does that look like in your position?